Thewbi/DE10_Standard/README.md

 the SDRAM chip understands so called commands!
 Commands seem to be the interface to talk to the SDRAM chip.

 The commands are listed in the datasheet:

+### ACTIVE COMMAND / BANK ACTIVATE (ACT)

+Defined on datasheet page 27

+Before any READ or WRITE commands can be issued to a bank within the SDRAM, a row in that bank must be “opened.”
+This is accomplished via the ACTIVE command, which selects both the bank and the row to be activated

+When the ACTIVE COMMAND is activated, BA0, BA1 inputs selects a bank to be accessed, and the address inputs on A0-A12 selects the row.
+Until a PRECHARGE command is issued to the bank, the row remains open for accesses.

 ### READ
 The READ command selects the bank from BA0, BA1